 7 Possible Reasons Why There Are Dark Spots On Your Tongue

 Tongue can be an important indicator of our overall health.
-One of the most common reasons for developing dark spots on the tongue is having a sedentary lifestyle.
+Here's why you can see dark spots on your tongue.

 Spots on tongue can be because of poor living habits